Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Want more sewing tips?

-When I first started sewing, a few years ago, I didn’t even know what a seam ripper is!
+When I first started sewing, many years ago, I didn’t even know what a seam ripper is!
 I found this little spiky scary looking tool in my beginner sewing kit and I honestly thought it’s a joke!
-Then my mom, who’s been sewing for almost 60 yrs told me its name and that I should look for instructions on the seam ripper use.
-But what does a seam ripper do?
-I asked my mom.
-Well, this little tool is basically a sewers best friend, she answers, without giving me any details on the seam ripper instructions or any seam ripping tips!
+Then my mom, who’s been sewing for over 60 yrs told me its name and I decided that I should look for instructions on the proper seam ripper use at a later date since I didn’t see it as an essential tool for me at that time.

 So what is a seam ripper and what does it do?